 - For enterprise-level job tracking capabilities, integrate Workflow Manager (Classic) into your organization.

 Use tasks to streamline your work

-Through tasks, a GIS administrator can develop a series of steps that users can follow to ensure work is executed based on standards in your organization.
+Through tasks, a GIS administrator can develop a series of steps that users can follow to ensure that work is executed based on standards in your organization.
 A task is a set of preconfigured steps that guide you and others through a workflow or business process.